Gun storage and a review of the

 I personally like to see my guns.
 On my old homestead I had built a custom gun storage cabinet with glass doors into the wall of the living room.
 I backed it with a tanned, hair-on deer hide and stacked the rifles, shotguns, and pistols against the hide in a beautiful display.
-Below it, with knotty pine doors, was my storage of extra ammo, gun cleaning kit and supplies.
+Below it, with knotty pine doors, was my storage of extra ammo, best gun belt, gun cleaning kit and supplies.
 It kept the dust off my guns and was a beautiful display.

 But my home burned, so…

 This home just doesn’t lend itself to my favorite Lodge decorating style.
 And there is just no room for anything, it is so small.
 In fact, where I have the gun cabinet in the closet tucked under the stairs was the master closet when I moved in!

 Life is all about change, so I made the master bedroom (Which would only hold a full sized bed pushed up against one wall.) into a combination bathroom and closet.
 It wasn’t even big enough to do a separate bathroom and closet!
 And since I needed storage for my guns, I started looking for something that would work.

 As you can see from the picture, I needed something short and small, that would fit under a closet rod.
 I don’t have an arsenal.
 I own guns for hunting and homestead use.
 All I needed was storage for a couple of shotguns, a .22, and a couple of handguns.
 I found this Sentinel for under $70 on sale that stands 52” tall and holds 10 or 12 guns.
 And it locks!